EU AI Act Compliance Checklist for CTOs and CIOs

 Common Pitfalls for Technology Leaders

-Based on the regulation's requirements and early enforcement signals, here are the mistakes CTOs and CIOs should actively avoid:
+Based on the regulation's requirements and the obligations now in force, here are the mistakes CTOs and CIOs should actively avoid:

 Underestimating scope.
 The AI Act's definition of "AI system" is broader than many expect.
 If you only look at systems explicitly labelled as "AI" or "ML," you will miss rule-based systems, statistical models, and embedded AI in third-party tools.